Five top tips for fast growth businesses

 4 Pre-exit planning

 Many entrepreneurial businesses are ultimately looking for that exit, be it IPO, MBO or trade sale.
-Any business approaching an exit should look to start planning at least two years in advance in order ensure their business and their own tax position is optimised.
+Any business approaching an exit should look to start planning at least two years in advance in order ensure their business and their own tax position is optimised and that their accounting is in good order.
 All too frequently skeletons fall out of the closet during due diligence, and advance planning provides an opportunity to remedy any issues before the sale process starts.

 5 Succession planning